Photo of my gratitude journal

 As you start to write a gratitude journal, there will be days when you cannot think of anything to say.

-On these days I find Journal Prompts very useful.
+During those days, I found Journal Prompts very useful.
 They give you a new idea you can write about and refresh your journaling practice.

 • What is the most beautiful thing you saw today?